d3ska/d3ska.github.io/_posts/2022-10-24-inversion-of-control-and-the-dependency-injection.md

 <br>

 Our code should look like below.
-Now we are expecting a provider in a constructor, or rather a SongsProvider interface, not a concrete implementation as you noticed.
+Now we are expecting a provider in a constructor, or rather a SongsProvider interface, not a concrete implementation as you noticed. <br>
 What are the pros of that?
-This gives us a huge possibility to use different providers without breaking changes, thanks to the fact that it's decoupled.
+This gives us a huge possibility to use different providers without breaking changes, thanks to the fact that it's decoupled. <br>
-For me, personally more suitable would be Configurable Dependency rather than Dependency Injection, but I hope that you got the idea.
+For me, personally more suitable name would be Configurable Dependency rather than Dependency Injection.

 ```java
 class SongLister {